project-timestamper/timestamper-site/src/about.md

 ### Acknowledgments

 We are extremely grateful to the [OpenTimestamps project](https://opentimestamps.org/), founded by Peter Todd, for providing the software libraries and calendar services that make this project possible.
+Peter showed the way by [timestamping 750M objects in the internet archive](https://petertodd.org/2017/carbon-dating-the-internet-archive-with-opentimestamps) in 2017.

 We also wish to express our gratitude to the many people who, sometimes at significant personal risk, have been involved in digitizing, curating, hosting, seeding, and otherwise making available millions of digital files that comprise much of humanity's important cultural and scientific heritage.